ahammer/metalrain/demos/physics_playground/README.md

 * +/- : Adjust clustering strength
 * [ / ] : Adjust clustering radius

-### Compositor / Rendering

-* 1..5: Toggle Background / GameWorld / Metaballs / Effects / Ui layers
-* M: Toggle Metaballs layer (alias of key 3)
-* Q / W / E: Set Metaballs blend mode (Normal / Additive / Multiply)

 ### HUD

-* Displays body count, FPS, layer enable states, and current metaball blend.
+* Displays body count and FPS plus a condensed control reminder.

-### Spawn Point Selection vs Layer Toggles

-* To avoid conflicts, digit keys for spawn point selection now require holding Shift.

 ## Metaball Overlay

 The metaball renderer presents its composited field into the Metaballs layer via `.with_presentation_layer(RenderLayer::Metaballs.order() as u8)`.
-Disabling the Metaballs layer (3 or M) removes the overlay while keeping physics running.
+In this demo the layer is permanently enabled (no toggle keys) so you can concentrate on physics editing.

 ## Determinism Considerations